-Twin Cities Orthopedics is proud to be a sports medicine leader in the community.
-The TCO Foundation helps support this role by making it possible to ensure student-athletes & youth athletes alike have access to ImPACT concussion testing through generous financial support.
+Stories like Abby’s are why Twin Cities Orthopedics is so proud to be a sports medicine leader in the community.
+The TCO Foundation helps support this role by making it possible to ensure student-athletes and youth athletes alike have access to ImPACT concussion testing through generous financial support.
 This ensures athletes who sustain a concussion injury are able to receive the best possible care.

-The TCO Foundation’s contribution makes over 3,000 ImPACT baseline & post-injury concussion tests possible for local high schools and youth sports organizations.
+Over the years, the TCO Foundation’s contribution has made over 17,500 ImPACT baseline & post-injury concussion tests possible for local high schools and youth sports organizations.